Want To Keep Your Ship Afloat? Make Sure The Crew Is Engaged

 Leaders with high emotional competencies are better equipped to navigate those choppy waters.
 Moreover, they can raise their crew’s morale, investment, and performance simply by looking inward, not outward.

 Stress.
 Burnout.
 Instability.
 Uncertainty.
 Today’s global workforce face tidal challenges almost unprecedented in history.
 We’re long past the era of getting a “good job” right out of school and working there until you get your pension.
 Modern organizational paradigms shift with lightning speed, roles and responsibilities grow while rewards diminish, and processes change nearly as often as a Kardashian’s outfit.
-Or spouse.

 So, is it time to head for the lifeboats?
 Not a chance.
 In fact, Emotional Intelligence can keep your ship afloat.